geerlingguy/ansible-role-passenger/README.md

 Nginx directives.

-In order to install Passenger, the associated public apt key must be imported from `keyserver.ubuntu.com`.
+In order to install Passenger, the associated public apt key will be imported from `keyserver.ubuntu.com`.

 If target hosts cannot connect to the default HKP port on that keyserver (which is tcp/11371), you can try to use another port, e.g.:

     hkp_port: 80